gabtoschi/gabtoschi.github.io/content/en/blog/different-stories-in-games.md

 date: 2021-11-30

 subtitle: Sometimes, I just want a personal and sincere little adventure
-description: When the world seems to be falling apart in front of you, what you expect in a video game story can change.
+description: When the world seems to be falling apart in front of you, what you expect in a game story can change.
 Sometimes, I just want a personal and sincere little adventure to warm my heart.
 thumbnail: "/img/posts/different-stories-in-games/thumbnail.jpg"
 ---